BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 #### 4. Refined Product
 <p>
     In manufacturing, you go from raw materials to a finished product.
-    In life, we have various social and professional roles: parent, soldier, doctor.
+    In life, you have roles  like parent, doctor, and soldier.
     Curing an illness is valuable, but once the illness is cured, you're back to "square one".
     Why do anything?
 </p>

 <p>
-    The medieval French built beautiful religious buildings: physical reifications of abstract cultural motifs.
+    The medieval French built beautiful cathedrals and chapels: physical reifications of abstract cultural motifs.
     Ends onto themselves.
 </p>